Alan-John-Byrne/NeoVim-Config/README.md

 > **NOTE:** It's important that these variables are set correctly and in the right way so WezTerm
 > can see it's configuration and use any custom preferences you've set within your '.wezterm.lua' config file.

-### **Required executables to add to the "$PATH" variable:**
+### **Executables to add to "_$PATH_":**

-Considering the scope and ambitious versatility of this configuration project, there's a lot of programs that need to be exposed to the OS via either a powershell profile, or your global environment variables table ( accessible via the windows settings ).
+Considering the scope of this '_configuration_' project, there is a lot of programs that need to be exposed to the OS.
+Either via a powershell profile, or the global environment variables table (_accessible via your system settings_).
-This allows for these programs to be used by the plugins within neovim, allowing them to work as intended.
+Plugins will then be able to access and utilise these programs within neovim, allowing them to function as intended.
 Why do I suggest exposing them via a profile instead of global table?
-To keep your global variables tidy.
-The global table should only be used for essential requirements.
+To keep your global environment variables table tidy, as it should only be used for programs that are required system wide.

 | Executable                       | Description                                                                                                                 | Why?                                                                                                                                                                                                                                                                                                   |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |